 Our policy position with governments includes:

 - encouraging a healthy debate about energy solutions

-- understanding role of advancements in research and innovation
+- understanding the role of advancements in research, technology and innovation

 - considering energy development and distribution costs and benefits

 - encouraging Aboriginal economic collaboration and capacity building

 A snapshot of some of our thoughts and opinions follows:

 Canada’s energy industry has a responsibility to navigate between the aspirational and the realistic, which for the oil sector specifically means continuing to keep the Canadian economy moving, through continued investment in existing energy supply and maintaining critical infrastructure.
 Policies should provide the certainty required to make necessary investment decisions and not lead to leakage of investment capital.
 There remains much work to be done to define a unified Canadian energy vision for 2050.
 The need exists for collaborative policy solutions that can advance our nation’s economic ambitions while preserving environmental integrity.